Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/UI Customisation.md

 # UI Customisation

-Stirling PDF allows straightforward customization of the application name and appearance to make Stirling-PDF your own.
+Stirling PDF allows straightforward customization of the application name and appearance to make Stirling PDF your own.

 ## Application Name Settings
 These settings control the visible application name: